Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Right Turn at the Bus Stop on the AC-115 in Neda on day two of the Camino InglésElle and Rich at the Right Turn at the Bus Stop on the AC-115

 The Way does not remain on the AC-115, but immediately takes a side road to the left.
-In 100 meters or so it bears to the right, to begin the first climb of the day at about 2.5 kilometers total from the albergue.
+After 100 meters or so it bears to the right, to begin the first climb of the day at about 2.5 kilometers total from the albergue.

-First it is up to the bridge that crosses over the E-1, as it comes from the other side of the estuary.
+First it is up to the bridge that crosses over the Ap-9 as it comes from the other side of the estuary.
 You can see the viaduct across the estuary in the photo below.
 We passed by this bridge on the other side, and you can see from our map how we have been circumnavigating the very long estuary.

 Begin Steep Climb on the Calle Fabrica Labora on day two of the Camino InglésBegin Steep Climb on the Calle Fabrica Labora